The 9 Best Messaging Apps for Customer Service

 WhatsApp Business App.
 This app was built with a small business owner in mind.
 It allows you to set up a business profile and create a catalog with your products and services.
 It also includes a few basic support features, such as quick replies, away messages, and contact labeling.
 A big downside is that it doesn't allow for multiple users (= a service team).
 For this, you'll have to use the API.

 WhatsApp Business API.
 This API was built for medium to large-sized businesses.
 Unlike the Business App, it has no frontend interface to communicate with customers.
 The idea is that businesses connect the API to their own business solutions, such as Userlike.
 Read more in our blog post " WhatsApp Business API – All You Need to Know " .

-Telegram doesn’t dominate any single market, but is still pretty well-spread.
+Telegram doesn’t dominate any single market but is still widely used.
 It’s an "underground" alternative to Messenger and WhatsApp.

 The secret chats have turned Telegram into a dominant player in totalitarian regimes .
 That said, some researchers question its security.
-It is probably not as secure as the lesser-known Signal, which we cover further below.
-Nevertheless, many of your customers regard it as the most secure option.
+It is probably not as secure as the lesser-known Threema, which we cover below.

 What else is notable about Telegram is its rich ecosystem of chatbots, which segues nicely into their customer service options.